mattrobenolt/django-sudo/docs/config/index.rst

     Restrict the sudo cookie to a specific path. *Default: /*

 ``SUDO_COOKIE_SECURE``
-    Only transmit the sudo cookie over http if True. *Default: matches current protocol*
+    Only transmit the sudo cookie over https if True. *Default: matches current protocol*

     .. note::
         By default, we will match the protocol that made the request.
 So if your sudo page is over